-To make the choice of which portable toilet is the best, we’ve created a Top5er list with the 5 absolutely best toilets in 2018.
-But before that, let’s check what to actually look at when choosing the perfect portable toilet.
+To make the choice of which portable toilet for camping is the best, we’ve created a Top5er list with the 5 absolutely best toilets in 2019.
+But before that, let’s check what to actually look at when choosing the perfect portable camping toilet.
 We’ll also cover what types of movable toilets there are and what are the problems you can encounter (and how to fix them quickly).

 Let’s start off with the overall summary you can quickly check in the infographics below to get a bit of a grip on what to look for when buying a portable toilet:

-Best Portable Toilets Of 2018 – Top5er list
+Best Camping Toilets Of 2019 – Top5er list

 |Portable Camping Toilet||SereneLife Portable Toilet||Luggable Loo||Porta Potti Curve Toilet||Zimmer Comfort Portable Toilet||Camco Standard Travel Toilet|

 |Tank size:||50+ flushes||No flush||70 flushes||50 flushes||40 flushes|

 |Top5er status:||Best Overall||Best Budget||Best High-End||Easy Carry||Golden Standard|

 |Availability:||Check Price||Check Price||Check Price||Check Price||Check Price|

 5 Things To Consider When Buying A Toilet For Camping Or RVs